ssvassiliev/Summer_School_OpenMP/_episodes/02-hello_world.md

 C/C++
 ~~~
-#pragma omp ...
+#pragma omp < OpenMP directive >
 ~~~
 {: .source}

 FORTRAN
 ~~~
-!$OMP ...
+!$OMP < OpenMP directive >
 ~~~
 {: .source}

+In C all OpenMP - specific directives start with `#pragma omp`.

 How do we add in parallelism to the basic hello world program?
-The very first pragma that we will look at is the `parallel` pragma.
+The very first directive that we will look at is the `parallel` directive.
+The `parallel` directive forks threads to carry out the work given in the `parallel` block of code.

 ~~~
 #include <stdio.h>